girlsclub/SpaceGirlsNYC/Possible Space Apps projects/README.md

 # SpaceGirlsNYC - Possible Projects

-Some ideas and links for Space Apps team projects
+Some ideas and links for Space Apps team projects.